Esri/hub.js/docs/src/guides/work-with-annotations.md

 import { UserSession } from "@esri/arcgis-rest-auth";
 import { createAnnotationService } from "@esri/hub-annotations";

-// this user will be the owner of the new annotation service const authentication = new UserSession({
+// user with sufficient privileges to create a new hosted feature service const authentication = new UserSession({
   username: "joe",
   password: "shhhh"